-- 1) When a player hits, blocks, lifts or kicks an opponent's stick.
-(901, 902, 903, 912) If the referees consider the player to have played the ball before hitting the opponent's stick, no action shall be taken. - When a field player, in control of the ball or trying to reach it, hits an opponent's foot or leg with his stick.
-(901) - 3) When a field player raises the blade of his stick above waist level in the back swing before hitting the ball, or in the forward swing after hitting the ball.
+- 1) When a player hits, blocks, lifts, kicks an opponent's stick (901, 902, 903, 912) If the referees consider the player to have played the ball before hitting the opponent's stick, no action shall be taken. - 2) When a player holds an opponent or opponent's stick.(910) - 3) When a field player raises the blade of his stick above waist level in the back swing before hitting the ball, or in the forward swing after hitting the ball.
 (904) This includes mock shots.
-A high forward swing is allowed if no other players are in the vicinity, and there is no risk of injury.
-As waist level is considered the level of the waist when standing upright. - 4) When a field player uses any part of his stick or his foot, to play or try to play the ball above knee level.
-(904, 913) Stopping the ball with a thigh is considered to be playing the ball above knee level, unless the player has both feet on the floor or is running in a normal way.
+A high swing is allowed if no other players are in the vicinity, and there is no risk of being hit.
+As waist level is considered the level of the waist when standing upright. - When a field player uses any part of his stick or his foot, to play or try to play the ball above knee level.
+(904 913) Stopping the ball with a thigh is not considered to be playing the ball above knee level, unless considered dangerous.
 As knee level is considered the level of the knees when standing upright.